Alabastron

+The first mention of such scent bottles comes from Herodotus, who refers to a myrrh alabastron (μύρου ἀλάβαστρο) as one of the gifts sent by Cambyses to the king of Ethiopia.

+They were originally crafted from alabaster, particularly the onyx-alabaster variety, which was commonly used for this purpose.
+However, it's uncertain whether the vessels were named after the material or if the material was named after the vessels.
+They can also be made from stone and terra-cotta, with other materials like glass and even gold (χρύσεια ἀλάβαστρα) being used as well.

 Most types of alabastron have a narrow body with a rounded end, a narrow neck and a broad, splayed mouth.
 They were often left without handles, but some types were equipped with ear-shaped projections or lugs into which holes were punched.
 Strings were then put through these holes for easy mobility.

 The design of the first Egyptian alabastra was inspired by the palm tree, with a columnar shape, a palm capital and a stand.
-Later designs were made from glass decorated with various patterns, such as scallops, festoons or abstract patterns of rings or zigzags.
+Later designs were made from glass decorated with various patterns, such as scallops, festoons, or abstract patterns of rings or zigzags.

 Around the 7th century BC, alabastra spread to Greece and became an important element of ancient Greek pottery.
 There were three distinct types of Greek alabastron: